harrychu-git/rshell/README.md

 HOW TO RUN
 ----------------------------------
-Open rshell by executing the following commands in your terminal or git shell
+Open ls by executing the following commands in your terminal or git shell
 - git clone  http://github.com/hchu007/rshell.git
 - cd rshell
 - git checkout hw0